What date and time does everything happen?

-Teas and cakes will be provided by St Mary’s Cogges Church on the lane between the bridge and the church.
-There will be ice-cream and fudge available at the event.
+There will be teas and cakes, ice-cream and fudge available at the event.
 There will also be a barbeque, provided by the Rotary Club of Witney, and a bar on the common, provided by the Witney Music Festival team.

 Other Games and Entertainment

 We have lots to keep you entertained.
-We have the hook a duck and splat the rat games, plus face painting.
-We have the human fruit machine.
+We have the hook a duck and splat the rat games, Eynsham Primary School supporters will be helping visitors to make fish from willow sticks and we’ll have some bird feed for you to feed the ducks after the competition has finished.
+We hope to see the return of the human fruit machine.
 There will be a craft tent provided by Cogges Manor Farm.
 And we will have a BOUNCY CASTLE!!!

 Make a Day of it – visit Cogges Manor Farm too

 Cogges Manor Farm will be open as normal from 10:00am to 5:00pm.

 How to find us and parking

 There are good footpaths in the area, from the car parks to the bridge area.
 The registration tent and other attractions will be on the common and so the ground could be soft and uneven.